Heilongjiang China Travel Guide

 Not as common for visitors.
 Chinese license required.
 Rental options not widely advertised.

 Apps like Hellobike and Meituan Bike via smartphone (Smartphone) with Chinese ID.
-Traditional shops exist as well.
+Traditional shops also exist.

 Drive on the right.
 Traffic laws are enforced.
-Parking can be challenging in city centers.
+Parking can be challenging in the heart of the city.

-Taxis and ride-sharing services provide easy, door-to-door transportation options in Harbin.
-These services simplify travel across the city, especially for farther travel or when the time period is limited.
-Familiarize yourself with local practices.
+Taxis and ride-sharing services offer convenient, door-to-door transportation options in Harbin.
+These services simplify travel across the city, especially for longer distances or as the time period is limited.
+Familiarize yourself with area customs.

 Baidu Maps or Amap deliver real-time public transport information, timings, and estimated durations.
 More accurate than international maps.